There are various different licence types and grades

 Some licence grades can be purchased ‘off the shelf’.
 However, for the Race, Rally and Kart (excluding Clubman/Tyro) disciplines you will first need to buy a Starter Pack from the Shop and then pass either an ARDS (Race), BARS (Rally) or ARKS (Kart) test.

-There is no test requirement for taking out a Non-Race National B licence but the Association of Hillclimb and Sprint Schools (AHASS) offers a written examination that can count as an upgrade signature towards a Speed National A licence.
+There is no test requirement for taking out an RS Inter Club licence but the Association of Hillclimb and Sprint Schools (AHASS) offers a written examination that can count as an upgrade signature towards an RS National licence.

 If you are applying for a first-time licence other than Race, Rally or Kart, you simply need to fill in a standard Competition Licence Application Form.
 For those under 18 applying for a Kart Clubman licence, the standard application form must be accompanied by an Entrant PG Application Form, completed by a parent or legal guardian.